withsapling/examples/README.md

 ## Bun

-Note: Because Bun has full Node.js compatibility, you can use just about any Node.js example with Bun.
+Note: Because Bun generally works with most Node.js code, you can use just about any Node.js example with Bun.

 [View Bun Examples](https://github.com/withsapling/examples/tree/main/bun)